kubaam/binance-api-trading-bot/README.md

 increases.
 The trailing distance is equal to the initial risk amount, allowing profits to be locked in while letting winners run.

+## Moving Average Crossover

+An additional strategy uses a fast/slow simple moving average crossover (`sma_fast` and `sma_slow` in `config.json`) to help identify strong trends.
+Signals are only generated when the fast average crosses the slow average.

 ## Automatic Symbol Refresh

 Every 10 minutes the bot fetches the top trading pairs by volume and